Montiaghroe

 Visited June 2002

-There are obvious contradictions in the published locations for the Montiaghroe circles, and our own limited GPS readings confirm this discrepancy.
-If you are planning a visit to anything other than the three stone row, be prepared for some extensive searching.
+There are obvious contradictions in the published locations for the Montiaghroe rows and circles, and our own limited GPS readings confirm these discrepancies.
+If you are planning a visit to anything other than the obvious three stone row, be prepared for some extensive searching - and bring your wellies.

 Home ] Up ] What's New ] Scotland ] England ] Wales ] Europe ] Methods ] Us ]